karol-op/Home-Assistant/README.md

 # User Interface

-There's a lot to write about my UI, but long story short it's mostly based on simplicity and customized for Smartphone usage.
-Even though I spent lots of hours on this, I believe in the principle that Smart Home must work even when a user doesn't use UI or Voice Assistants - that's why my automations are as complex as they are.
+There's a lot to write about my UI, but long story short it's mostly based on simplicity and has (will have :P) different dashboards for different types of devices.
 I fully transitioned to Lovelace UI, it's easy to setup and gives you a lot of opportunities through custom components.
 For example, not a long time ago I created a settings tab, where through interface you can enable/disable christmas UI and automations.

 ### UI HACS Integrations